Naim995/naim-limani/Task1/README.md

 2. https://github.com/Maaikees/exploratory-testing/blob/master/exploratory-testing-with-the-team.md

 ## How I executed my exploratory testing
-- First area to exploratory test were screen sections starting from headers to body and to footer.
-Make sure the subscreens of those areas  and the main functionalities or basic flows (shortest path to certain use case) work as expected.
+- First area to exploratory test were screen sections of the main screen: header, body, footer and then working from there on to sub screens.
+After that I tested main functionalities(scenarios/use cases) or basic flows (shortest path to certain use case).
 After making sure that the basic flow of a use case works as expected then I test the exception flow and in the end the alternative flows, which are alternatives routes other than the basic flow of a specific functionality.
 - I spent about 3 minutes to test each basic functionality and 5-10 extra minutes to brainstorm on alternative routes or think of potential bugs on only 1 use case or functionality per time
-- I executed boundary testing on all input or text fields
+- I executed boundary testing on all input or text fields.
+We need to mitigate risks such as not showing buttons, screen, making sure that animations are finished as expected so that they don't block screen functionalities, results of certaion use cases/ functionalities ...